Skip to content Skip to footer navigation

 Models that didn't shine in our testing

-There is a huge variety of options on offer ranging from around $700 to over $5000, each boasting different features such as flexible cooking zones, cooking pan size detectors, timers and more.
+There are a huge variety of options on offer, each boasting different features such as flexible cooking zones, auto pan detectors, timers and more.
+The models we tested range in price from $599 to $5549.

 Our kitchen experts have put a batch of induction cooktops through their paces in the CHOICE labs, so they're really on top of what to look out for when buying this nifty appliance.